inrupt/etl-tutorial/README.md

 ### Providing a Turtle credential file per user

-We can drive our ETL process using a credential resource per user, and the easiest way to provide these resources is to use local Turtle files - one per user (these could also be stored as resources within each user's individual Pod!).
+We can drive our ETL application using a credential resource per user, and the easiest way to provide these resources is to use local Turtle files - one per user (these could also be stored as resources within each user's individual Pod!).